dadeg/Sphinx-Search-API-PHP-Client/README.md

 # SphinxSearch PHP API

+This is for Sphinx 2.2.7.

 [SphinxSearch](http://sphinxsearch.com/) is a powerful search engine to index MySQL and PostgreSQL databases.

 This repository is used to make SphinxSearch API PHP Client available through [composer](http://getcomposer.org/).

 # License